dankamongmen/notcurses/README.md

   // use of the "alternate screen".
 This flag inhibits use of smcup/rmcup. bool inhibit_alternate_screen;
 } notcurses_options;

-struct notcurses; // notcurses state for a given terminal

 // Initialize a notcurses context, corresponding to a connected terminal.
 // Returns NULL on error, including any failure to initialize terminfo.